 No we start to find our the renal vein.
 Today's the patient had her baby sister here, so it might be a bit different… Can I take a picture of CT scan?
 Just make sure the branch of the artery… One more down.
 No branch - go back - no, it’s a cyst.

 Alright, so let’s see.
-Show me.
-Until we see the whole structure, we just go through.
-So this is another vein.
+Show me...
+Until we see the whole structure, we just go slow.
+So this is gonadal vein.
 Go down.
 So this is going too high.
 I don't know why this one might be… Today's donor has a big cyst in the hilum, so it’s a bit different anatomy.
 Usually, you drop this down - we’re supposed to be able to see the main renal vein around here.
-But another vein can branch off the upper renal vein.
+But another vein can branch off the upper edge of renal vein.
 Here - here.
-The main one, right?
+The vein, right?
 So this should be safe to take.
 Small piece should not be in front of that vein.
 Put the retractor here.
 Yep.

 I’ll take a right angle.
-So this is gonadal vein on the - our main renal vein.
-And we tried to come around the - gonadal vein.
+So this is gonadal vein on the main renal vein.
+And we tried to come around the gonadal vein.
 Often we have lumbar vein right behind the gonadal vein, so we have to be careful.
-Small branch back of the - another vein.
+Small branch in back of the gonadal vein.
 Hope it’s not the - hope it’s not the lumbar vein.
 We just transect this one.
 Okay.
 So just transect through the gonadal vein.
 It’s very reliable to do this.

 Next we try to find the adrenal vein.
-More branches.
+Small branches.
 Different from lumbar vein - nothing to worry about the renal vein - there’s nothing.
-So now, we transect the adrenal vein.
+So now, we transect the adrenal vein ligasure.
 We try to stay away from the main renal vein - at least 5 mil - 5 millimeter.
 Now, adrenal vein is done.

-So behind the renal vein, we supposed to be able to see the renal artery.
+So behind the adrenal vein, we supposed to be able to see the renal artery.
 So now we try to find out renal artery next.
 It’s somewhere around here today.
-It’s not good.
+It’s about...
 Go closer.
 So this is the renal artery here.
 So above the tissue - above the renal artery - it is okay to cut.
 Right here.
 One more - bit more dissection.
 Should be enough - yeah.
 Let’s go back.
 Go back to the ureter here where we started.
-Let’s go.
+Let’s go back.
 So now we trying to dissect the back - back of the renal vein.
 We expect some lumbar vein.

 So this is lumbar vein.
-So now transect lumbar vein with rigasha.
-Bigger lumbar here.
+So now transect lumbar vein with ligasure.
+Big lumbar here.
 One branch going up.
 Yeah that's right.
 So we found the big lumbar vein here.
 Right angle.
-So since this is basically big lumbar, I don’t know.
-Put this on.
-I’ll take rigasha.
-With this type of pull, I should be able to cut through the rigasha, but… Lumbar vein is done.
+So since this is basically big lumbar, clip.
+Clip this one.
+I’ll take ligasure.
+With this type of pull, I should be able to cut through with the ligasure, but… Lumbar vein is done.
 I can expose the artery even more.

 Okay, set up back table.
-Can you - can you ask the recipient if we can take it out of not?
+Can you - can you ask the recipient if we can take it out or not?

 So now we are ready to take the kidney out.
 So now we crap - clip the ureter as distal as possible.
 Clips on - one more, clip.
 Scissors please.
-Ureter will be cut.
+Now ureter will be cut.

 So this is artery.
 Make sure there is no bleeding from that - this may not be necessary, but I prefer to use this here to prevent oozing and prevent lymphocele.
 Then put the colon - left colon back in the normal place.
 Put the colon back in the original place.
 Alright, then next we close this one.
 Can I have a Endo Close?
 We close this on an Endo Close.
-Grasper.
-Need one more in to close.
-Alright, so let me see, take out the last port - the 5 millimeter port - and then we’re going to close.
+Can I have a grasper?
+Need one more Endo Close.
+Alright, so let me see, so take out the last port - the 5 millimeter port - and then we’re going to close.
 That’s good.
 And I think that’s - everything’s done.
 And then we close the incision in four layers.
-I’ll take the PBS.
+I’ll take the PDS.
 One more Richardson please.